Quantum Optimal Control via Semi-Automatic Differentiation: Optimizing Gate Concurrence for Two Coupled Transmons

 For this reason, a less direct measure for the entangling power of the quantum gate was developed in Refs.~\cite{WattsPRA2015,GoerzPRA2015}.
 Intuitively, it minimizes the geometric distance from the polyhedron of perfect entanglers in the Weyl chamber.
 Mathematically, that distance is formulated not in terms of the Weyl chamber coordinates, but in terms of the Makhlin local invariants $g_{1,2,3}$~\cite{MakhlinQIP2002}.
 Similarly to the Weyl chamber coordinates, these characterize two-qubit gates up to single-qubit operations.
 It can be shown that the geometric distance to the polyhedron of perfect entanglers is

 Unlike the Weyl chamber coordinates, the local invariants can be calculated \emph{analytically} from the two-qubit gate $\Op{U}_{\logical}$ as

 with $\Op{m} = \Op{U}_{\Bell}^T \Op{U}_{\Bell}$, where $\Op{U}_{\Bell}$ is the representation of $\Op{U}_{\logical}$ in the Bell basis.
 Applying matrix calculus, it is possible -- although both tedious and lengthy -- to calculate an analytic gradient of Eq.~\eqref{eq:D_PE}~\cite{GoerzPhd2015}.
-For the derivative with respect to a state, cf.~Eqs.~(\ref{eq:chi_boundary},~\ref{eq:chi_grape}), as needed for Krotov's method, a Python implementation is available in Ref.~\cite{weylchamber}.
+For the derivative with respect to a state, cf.~Eqs.~(\ref{eq:chi_boundary},~\ref{eq:chi_grape}), a Python implementation is available in Ref.~\cite{weylchamber}.

 Both $C(\Op{U}_{\logical})$ and $D_{\PE}(\Op{U}_{\logical})$ are only well-defined if $\Op{U}_{\logical}$ is unitary.
 To ensure this in the optimization, we may add a term that calculates the loss of population from the logical subspace,